qubd/bootstrap/README.md

 ### Why do I like bootstrapping?

-When I teach statistics, I would like my students to understand what they're doing and to think about why and when it does / does not work.
+When I teach statistics, I would like my students to understand what they're doing and to think about why and when it does or does not work.
 Bootstrapping allows this, and is a simple idea that generalizes well.
 I don't have to sweep discussions of robustness and asymptotic correctness under the rug.

 ### Experimental Results